king-s-org/eiip.org.cn/experience.md

 ![Spreadsheet Intelligence](assets/images/Spreadsheet_Intelligence.gif)

 - Prototyped the new Office AI for Excel using TypeScript, C#, and TensorFlow, enabling users to perform 10+ AI tasks.
 Shipped to the Excel product team.
-- Improved a deployed ML classification model (LSTM + CRF) using TensorFlow, increasing its F1 score from 72 to 77.
+- Improved a deployed ML classification model (LSTM + CRF), increasing the F1 score from 72 to 77.

 ### Links